vsedov/PoloVim/readme.md

 ---

 **Final Note**: This config is a constantly moving target.
 What works today might break tomorrow.
-Use at your own risk, or better yet, don't use it at all unless you're me.
+Use at your own risk.